 - Putting the car keys in a safe place that she did not know about.
 Because her thoughts seemed to keep drifting to things with our vehicles, we made sure she did not have access to a car until we felt like she was stable.

 - Disposed or hid pharmaceuticals.
 We did not make a big deal of this, but our therapist told us to reduce the temptation to act on her suicidal thoughts.
 “People who want to end their lives will always find a way, but we can make it harder for those who are struggling.”
-This meant I went through our old prescription drugs and went to a collection site at our local police station to get rid of anything expired or that we no longer used.
+This meant I went through our old prescription drugs and pills and dropped them off at a collection site at our local police station to get rid of anything expired or that we no longer used.
 I also hid away some pain killers and anything stronger in a safe spot where only my husband and I knew the location.

 - Changing sleeping arrangements.
 For five straight days, my daughter shared a bed with me.
 This may seem extreme, but until my daughter could express she felt safe, we were not taking chances.
 Because we decided that we could monitor her at home in loving environment–but her thoughts were specific–we decided it was worth it to move her into our bedroom temporarily.
 She did not like this part at all, but we told her that it was this or a facility until we felt we were on better footing.